genes-and-health/BI_PY/README.md

 ```
 </details>

-reginie files are created for the 51k GWAS and 55k ExWAS datasets; each has an associated **age at first diagnosis** co-variate file:
+regenie files are created for the 51k GWAS and 55k ExWAS datasets; each has an associated **age at first diagnosis** co-variate file:

 51k GWAS:
 * `2025_05_icd10_3d_regenie_51koct2024_65A_Topmed.tsv` (regenie input file)